capstoneconnector/In-Class-Behavior-Analyzer-Backend/README.md

 database to store information for the project.

 ## Getting Started
+Create a new folder to contain the project.
+This will be referred to as the *Project Folder* in this file.
 ### Python Versions
 This project is only available for python 3 and higher.
 Ensure that your machine has python 3 installed before trying to run the setup.py script.
-It is suggested that you create a folder to install all files onto.
  Once created, copy the setup.py file from the repository.
 Your system should also have git installed.
-Especially for MacOS, the setup file requires Git to pull the most recent repository from GitHub.
+Especially for MacOS, the setup file requires
+ Git to pull the most recent repository from GitHub.

 ### Getting the 'setup.py' File
 Navigate to the
 [setup file](https://raw.githubusercontent.com/KarlMarx4701/In-Class-Behavior-Analyzer-Backend/master/setup.py)
 and save the file in your project folder.
+You can right click on the page and select 'Save as...' to save the file on your system.

 The file structure should look something like this:
 ```